timewave-computer/neutron-cross-chain-vault-deployment/strategies/cctp_lend/deploy/README.md

 4. Now that we have deployed on both Ethereum and Neutron we can finalize the Neutron coprocessor app and get the ID.

+5. Add the ID to `neutron_strategy_config.toml` and `neutron.toml` in the relevant coprocessor_app_id field.

-5. Run `neutron_initialization.rs` which will create all the authorizations including the ZK authorization.
+6. Run `neutron_initialization.rs` which will create all the authorizations including the ZK authorization.

-6. Run `ethereum_initialization.rs` which will create the standard authorization.
+7. Run `ethereum_initialization.rs` which will create the standard authorization.
 There's no ZK flow for Ethereum because we are using CCTP transfer.